 The best way to find the right therapist for MS-related mental health concerns is by first speaking to your doctors and specialists for any therapists or support groups they are aware of.
 Many online organizations dedicated to MS research may also have resources.
 Another way to find a therapist is by searching online and reviewing the in-network providers in your insurance policy.

-Looking through online directories and narrowing down a few who have experience with MS or chronic illnesses is important.
+Looking through online therapist directories and narrowing down a few who have experience with MS or chronic illnesses is important.
 Many therapists offer a free phone consultation and that can give families an opportunity to evaluate if that may be the right therapist for what they are looking for.

 Questions to ask your therapist: